QUESTION: With the majority of students gone, should I even bother visiting campus during summer?

-While it’s true that there’s a different vibe on campus during the summer months, summer college visits are a great way to narrow down your list of preferred colleges, work in a campus visit while on vacation, and let the slower pace on campus work to your advantage.
+While it’s true that there’s a different vibe on campus, planning to visit colleges during summer is a great way to narrow down your list of preferred colleges, work in a campus visit while on vacation, and let the slower pace on campus work to your advantage.

 Here are some ways to make summer visits work for you:

 If you know when you’ll be available to visit colleges during summer, sign up in advance for the campus tour and/or information session.
 Check the college’s web site to see if tours or session times change during the summer.